pivotal-cf/docs-phd-ds/external-service-plans.md

 <ol>
             <li>Use a Web browser to open the Pivotal Ops Manager application.
 (This application is part of your Pivotal Cloud Foundry installation.) </li>
-            <li>Click the <strong>Pivotal HD for Pivotal CF</strong> tile. </li>
+            <li>Click the <strong>Pivotal HD for PCF</strong> tile. </li>
             <li>Select <strong>External Service Plans</strong>. <p>The External Service Plans screen displays.</p></li>
             <li>Click <strong>Add</strong> to create a new Service Plan. </li>
             <li>Configure the following options for your Service Plan.
-This information displays in the Pivotal CF Console and Command-line Interface:<table rules="all"
+This information displays in the Apps Manager and command line interface:<table rules="all"
                     frame="void">
                     <caption>Informational Display</caption>
                     <col